angr/angr-doc/analyses.md

 ## Running Analyses

-Now that you understand how to load binaries in angr, and have some idea of angr's internals, we can discuss how to carry out analyses!
-Angr provides a standardized interface to perform analyses.
+Now that you understand how to load binaries in angr, and have some idea of angr's internals, we can discuss how to carry out analyses! angr provides a standardized interface to perform analyses.

 ### Resilience